braaannigan/braaannigan.github.io/_posts/2022-09-05-polars-database.markdown

 Follow me if you're interested in learning more about high performance data processing in python!

 # Learn more
-Want to know more about testing and high performance python for data science?
+Want to know more about Polars for high performance data science?
 Then you can:
 - [follow me on twitter](https://twitter.com/braaannigan)
 - [connect with me at linkedin](https://www.linkedin.com/in/liam-brannigan-9080b214a/)
 - [check out my youtube videos](https://www.youtube.com/watch?v=nGritAo-71o)